Are you facing the Establishing a database connection error in WordPress?

 If you struggle to get your database credentials, you can reach out to your hosting provider’s support.

 It can be done by creating a new PHP file in WordPress’ root directory and entering the following code.
-You can name the credentials_test.php, but it doesn’t really matter.
+You can name the file credentials_test.php, but it doesn’t really matter.

 <?php